 Synoptic assessment requires learners to demonstrate that they can identify and use effectively, in an integrated way, an appropriate selection of skills, techniques, concepts, theories and knowledge from across the whole sector as relevant to a key task.
 BTEC learning has always encouraged learners to apply their learning in realistic contexts using scenarios and realistic activities that will permit learners to draw on and apply their learning.
 For these qualifications we have formally identified units which contain a synoptic assessment task.
-Centres need to plan appropriate delivery of units with synoptic assessment to ensure that learners would be ready to take assessment as they are expected to be able to draw on a range of content.
+Synoptic assessment must take place after the teaching and learning of other mandatory units in order for learners to be able to draw from the full range of content.
+The synoptic assessment gives learners an opportunity to independently select and apply learning from across their programmes in the completion of a vocational task.
 Synoptic tasks may be in internally or externally assessed units.
 The particular unit that contains the synoptic tasks for this qualification is shown in the structure in Section 2.